davidfloyd91/davidfloyd91.github.io/_posts/2019-01-23-alice-and-bob-and-ruby.markdown

 <a name="note1" href="#note1top"><sup>[1]</sup></a>The post-1970s consensus is that it's best to keep your keys (public keys excepted) a secret and publish your algorithms for all to see.
 That way the math can be battle-tested over decades.
 For example, no one's produced a formal proof that RSA is secure, but they figure that if it could be compromised, someone would have done so by now.
 For a real-world analog, this is more or less how locks and keys for doors work.
 No one is disturbed by the idea that a would-be intruder has access to the same kind of lock you have: even if they went to the store, bought an identical lock, took it apart and mastered its mechanisms, they'd still need the correct key to get past _your_ lock.

 <a name="note2" href="#note2top"><sup>[2]</sup></a>A one-way function is a function that's easy to do in one direction and functionally impossible to do in the other.
 An example, popular in cryptography, is multiplying two very large prime numbers: easy.
 What's harder, for someone presented with the product, is figuring out what two very large prime numbers form that even larger number's unique factors.
-With currently available technology, the sun would <a href="https://www.quora.com/How-long-will-it-take-to-break-a-256-bit-AES-encryption-key-using-brute-force" target="\_blank">devour the earth</a> before a planet full of computers could crack such computationally "hard" problems ... although quantum computers could change that.
+With currently available technology, the sun would <a href="https://www.quora.com/How-long-will-it-take-to-break-a-256-bit-AES-encryption-key-using-brute-force" target="\_blank" rel="noopener noreferrer">devour the earth</a> before a planet full of computers could crack such computationally "hard" problems ... although quantum computers could change that.

 <a name="note3" href="#note3top"><sup>[3]</sup></a>Hash functions, of which SHA256 is one example, are one-way functions.
 Given a chunk of data _x_, Alice can hash it into _y_, allowing her to prove to Bob -- assuming he  knows _x_ -- that she knows it as well.
 This way Alice does not have to expose _x_ over the insecure channel.
 Given only _y_, the hash of _x_, Eve and Mallory would find it all but impossible to find the "preimage" _x_.
-Hashes are <a href="https://en.wikipedia.org/wiki/Hash_function" target="\_blank">much more useful</a> than that example probably made them sound.
+Hashes are <a href="https://en.wikipedia.org/wiki/Hash_function" target="\_blank" rel="noopener noreferrer">much more useful</a> than that example probably made them sound.